Trans Swimwear, Part Two: Swimsuits for Trans Men and Other Transmasculine People

-If you’re looking for something that you can put a packer in, you’ll proably want some trans-specific trunks — although there are a few other options.
+If you’re looking for something you can put a packer in, you’ll probably want some trans-specific trunks…although there are a few other options.
 You can certainly always use a packing jockstrap in combination with any other kind of swim trunks.
 You can get packers and straps here (warning: link is not safe for work.)

 Underworks also makes swim trunks to go with their swim top.
-They are described as “compression” shorts, and may or may not have room for a packer: their ad copy includes the ambiguous phrase “an inner pouch for comfort,” which may or may not be the same thing.
+They are described as “compression” shorts, and may or may not have room for a packer.
+Their ad copy includes the ambiguous phrase “an inner pouch for comfort,” which may or may not be the same thing.

-How do you do swimsuit season while trans?
+How do you do swimsuit while trans?
 Are you planning on trying any of these options?
 Let us know in the comments!